 The options do not entitle the holder to participate in any share issue of the Company or any other body corporate.

-Since the end of the financial year the Company has not issued any shares as a result of the exercise of options.
+During or since the end of the financial year the Company has not issued any shares as a result of the exercise of options.

 12. Performance shares

 No performance shares were on issue at year end.